rihanrazik/DataScience_SQL_Project/README.md

 number of followers do not necessarily have the highest number of reviews.
 In fact, there are users with less fans, but they have more reviews than users with the highest number of fans.

 Please explain your findings and interpretation of the results:

 --SQL code test1:

 	SELECT name, sum(fans) as numfans, count(review_count) as reviews FROM user
 	GROUP BY name
-ORDER BY numfans  des;
+	ORDER BY numfans  desc;

 Result: